The Genesis of the Modern Battlefield Preservation Movement

 Of the countless threats, the one that finally spurred the Civil War community to action, on a national level, was the desecration of the battlefield at Chantilly, Va., in the mid-1980s.
 For more than a century after the battle that was fought there in pouring rain, the Chantilly/Ox Hill Battlefield remained very much a part of the heritage of Fairfax County.
 In 1962, the county itself sponsored the centennial commemorative events at the battlefield.
 The sense of heritage that burned brightly in the 1960s disappeared in the 1970s and 1980s in the bright gleam of the almighty dollar.
 Fairfax County was exploding with growth, and nearly every acre of undeveloped land, including the old battlefield, was up for grabs.

-By the time Civil War buff Ed Wenzel of Falls Church noticed the first condominiums sprouting up along nearby U.S. 50 in the summer of 1985, the game was already all but over.
+By the time Civil War buff Ed Wenzel of Vienna noticed the first townhouses sprouting up along nearby U.S. 50 in the summer of 1986, the game was already all but over.
 Wenzel understood the pressure to develop, but “I just assumed the county (of Fairfax) would be doing something with the site as far as making it a park,” he recalls.
 “Whatever the county was doing, I just sort of assumed they had it under control.
 But they didn’t.”

-The bulldozers were already scarring the landscape for good when Wenzel began a furious, one-man, rear-guard action, soon joining forces with another lone wolf, Clark “Bud” Hall, who was fighting the same battle.
-In 1986, historian Brian Pohanka joined them.
+The bulldozers were already scarring the landscape for good when Wenzel began a furious, one-man, rear-guard action, soon joining forces with historian Brian Pohanka and another lone wolf, Clark “Bud” Hall, who was fighting the same battle.

 “You talk about three angry guys,” Wenzel said.
 “We just couldn’t believe what the county was doing.
 This was one of the wealthiest counties in the United States, and they knew full well it was a historic site, and nobody was doing anything about this.
 It was a time when I didn’t get much rest.”